 The acronym STEM stands for the disciplines of science, technology, engineering, and mathematics.
 STEM education, is the hands-on learning of these STEM subjects through an integrated approach.

 The argument for STEM education is that there needs to be more of it incorporated into everyday schooling.
 This curriculum should be made available at a young age for students around the globe so that more people are equipped to take on STEM in the real-world.

-It’s not only the benefit of learning science, technology, engineering, and math as one, but also gaining skills of problem-solving, exploratory learning, and critical thinking that go hand-in-hand with those subjects that make STEM education valuable.
-Not to mention that proficiency with STEM skills is a must for anyone traversing the future job landscape.
+It’s not only the benefit of learning science, technology, engineering, and math as one, but also gaining the related skills.
+These include problem-solving, exploratory learning, critical thinking, and more that go hand-in-hand with those subjects that make STEM education valuable.
+Not to mention that proficiency with STEM skills is a must for anyone traversing the future job and business landscape.
 There are many reasons why STEM is important.

 What is a STEM course?

 A STEM course is one that focuses on the integrated disciplines of science, technology, engineering, and math.
 These teachings are typically carried out through hands-on learning and projects rooted in real world challenges to help prepare students for a degree and the future job landscape.
-This course can take place in school, with after-school STEM programs, or at a STEM summer camp, etc.
+This course can take place in school, with after-school programs, or at a STEM summer camp, etc.